avocado-framework/avocado/docs/source/WritingTests.rst

 Now that we covered how avocado resolves tests, let's get to business.
 This section is concerned with writing an avocado test.
-The process is not hard, all you need to do is to create a test module, which is a python file with a class that inherits from :class:`avocado.test.Test`.
+The process is not hard, all you need to do is to create a test module, which is a python file with a class that inherits from :class:`avocado.Test`.
 This class only really needs to implement a method called `runTest`, which represents the actual sequence of test operations.